Vanille-N/ray_tracer/README.md

 ## A Rust script for ray path tracing and image generation

-Originally inspired by _Ray Tracing in One Weekend_ (Peter Shirley)
+Originally inspired by _Ray Tracing in One Weekend_ (Peter Shirley).

 ### How to run this program